 Your appendix is not, in fact, useless.
 This anatomy professor explains

-It was the first day of spring break in 1992 in Phoenix, Ariz. and 12-year-old Heather Smith was excited for her family's upcoming ski trip
+It was the first day of spring break in 1992 in Phoenix, and 12-year-old Heather Smith was excited for her family's upcoming ski trip.

 Smith grew up to be a professor of anatomy at Midwestern University and editor-in-chief of a journal called The Anatomical Record.
 And all these decades later, Smith has made a mark in the field by studying the very organ that threw off her family's vacation plans in 1992.